A time-like window into tensionless worldsheets: Milne road to time-evolving worldsheets

 \subsection{Periodicity and its regularization}

-However, it is important to note that the closed string worldsheet with Kasner or accelerated coordinates $(\xi, \eta)$ is technically distinct from the worldsheet with Minkowski or inertial reparametrization $(\tau, \sigma)$.
+However, it is important to note that the closed string worldsheet with Milne or accelerated coordinates $(\xi, \eta)$ is technically distinct from the worldsheet with Minkowski or inertial reparametrization $(\tau, \sigma)$.
 Arguably, the mapping from an inertial to an accelerated worldsheet actually induces ``folds'' on the associated closed strings \cite{Bagchi:2021ban}.
 In this context, the divergent points $c\tau = \pm \sigma$ associated with the mapping \eqref{CP3} are precisely where these folds appear.
 The incorporation of time-evolution on the worldsheet causes the closed string to become increasingly elongated, eventually becoming infinitely stretched at the divergent or fold points (e.g., see \cref{fig:3}).
-The entire scenario can be viewed as if the Kasner worldsheet splits into two causally disconnected pieces in the $(\xi, \eta)$ parametrization, corresponding to $c\tau > \sigma$ (future Kasner wedge F) and $c\tau < \sigma$ (past Kasner wedge P).
-In other words, the Kasner worldsheet can be interpreted as two open strings glued together at the fold points $c\tau = \pm \sigma$, with appropriate boundary conditions to preserve the closed string properties.
+The entire scenario can be viewed as if the Milne worldsheet splits into two causally disconnected pieces in the $(\xi, \eta)$ parametrization, corresponding to $c\tau > \sigma$ (top Milne wedge F) and $c\tau < \sigma$ (down Milne wedge P).
+In other words, the Milne worldsheet can be interpreted as two open strings glued together at the fold points $c\tau = \pm \sigma$, with appropriate boundary conditions to preserve the closed string properties.